There are endless lists of KPIs (Key Performance Indicators) online, persuading businesses that they should be measuring every. single. one. 🥵

 - Visited pages per session: this will show whether users recirculate on your site and are engaged enough from one content to want to access another

-- ⭐ Returning visitors: these are users who are becoming regular visitors to your site (you can also track frequency of visits) and engaging enough in your content to want to return.
+- ⭐ Returning visitors: users who are becoming regular visitors to your site (you can also track frequency of visits) and engaging enough in your content to want to return.
 As this audience is highly more likely to subscribe in the future, they can be nurtured and treated differently to fly-by readers in order to encourage conversion.
-This KPI can be measured more easily with a registration wall which will also help to increase the number of known visitors to your site, drive frequency and, ultimately, conversion
+This KPI can be measured more easily with a registration wall which will create a Custom Reader ID to more easily track a single user's multiple visits across devices.

 - Scroll depth: good scroll depth indicates that your content is engaging, informing you of the readability and interest in your content.
-It may also prove useful for when you want to employ a paywall to block content so as to ensure the maximum number of users view the wall (i.e. if the average scroll depth is 25%, you’ll want to put the paywall above this point so as to increase its visibility).
-You can use an event on Google Analytics to track this (this article explains how) or alternatively use heatmap technology
+It may also prove useful for paywall visibility rate to find the balance between engagement (allowing users to read part of the content) and conversion (blocking content with the paywall to convince a user to subscribe).
+You can use an event on Google Analytics to track this (this article explains how) or use heat map technology

 - ⭐ Click Through Rate (CTR): click through rate is the percentage of impressions that resulted in a click.
 It can be used in various contexts, such as by advertisers or for email marketing, but here we’re referring to a user clicking through from one step to another.
 So, for each stage in the funnel, for the number of users that reached this point and saw the page, how many clicked through to get to the next step?